pxl-theme/pxl/README.md

 - No CSS frameworks used.
 	- Only homemade components.
 - Improved legibility with vertical rhythm and modular scale by default.
-- Written with modern specifications like custom properties, grid, mediaMatch...
+- Written with modern specifications like custom properties, mediaMatch...
 - Supports every web browser except all versions of Internet Explorer, Opera Mini, and other browsers that has global usage lesser than 0.33%
 	- [browserl.ist](http://browserl.ist/?q=%3E0.33%25%2C+not+ie+11%2C+not+op_mini+all)
 - System font bundle as fallback.